gjrdyx/CP_HW3/README.md

 //What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
 Why is it there? make a range of the top end of the grass, so that the grass grows in random direction.

+# QUESTIONS
+//What's the point of an object? the syntax of data.

+//What's an example of a range you might use for the map function? map the mouse X to RGB color, even the number of the range is different.

+//What line of code would give me a random year in the last century? x=random(1900, 2000);